• Skip to primary navigation

 Thematic working group meetings:

-• ESP 10 World conference (Oct 21-25, 2019, Hannover, Germany) Session T11 Tele-coupling through flows of ecosystem services ES from regional to global scales Call for Abstracts
+• ESP 10 World conference (Oct 21-25, 2019, Hannover, Germany) Session T11 Tele-coupling through flows of ecosystem services ES from regional to global scales Call for Abstracts, Book of abstracts, Presentations, Survey results

 • European Ecosystem Services Conference (Oct 15-19, 2018, San Sebastián, Spain) Telecoupling through global and interregional flows of ecosystem services Book of Abstracts, Presentations

 • European Ecosystem Services Conference (Sep 19-23, 2016, Antwerp, Belgium).
 Session T2.
-Global ecosystem service flows.
-Please submit abstracts via the conference homepage
+Global ecosystem service flows, Conference homepage

 • European Ecosystem Services Conference (Sep 19-23, 2016, Antwerp, Belgium).
 Complementary to T2 the interactive session P16 “Options to secure ecosystem services in the EU external footprint” allows an open discussion between science, policy, NGOs and business.